saadixl/Bangla-Quran-Ebook/README.md

 # Acknowledgements
 I have collected the Bangla Quran json from (https://github.com/risan/quran-json)[https://github.com/risan/quran-json] repo.
 The download link for the file was (https://cdn.jsdelivr.net/npm/quran-json@3.1.2/dist/quran_bn.json)[https://cdn.jsdelivr.net/npm/quran-json@3.1.2/dist/quran_bn.json].
 My understanding is that the source of the translation and transliteration is [https://tanzil.net](https://tanzil.net).

-**The source json file is untouched.
+**The content of the json files are untouched.
 I am just using them to create a eBook.
 If you find any issue or mistakes, please create an issue in this repo.**

 **The project is a work in progress**